mertorhhan/CCNA/README.md

 # CCNA
-Here i share my projects and labss while i was studying for CCNA 200-301
+Here i share my projects and labs while i was studying for CCNA 200-301